FAQs

 ToF is calculated using the following formula: D (distance) = T (time) x V (velocity of speed of sound in air = 343 m/s) / 2

-• 3D Collision Avoidance System: includes our 3D Ultrasonic Echolocation Sensor ECHO ONE® and the Toposens Processing Unit (TPU) for you to utilize the full capacity of our 3D collision avoidance functionality in your running operations
+• Includes our 3D Ultrasonic Echolocation Sensor ECHO ONE® and the Toposens Processing Unit (TPU) to utilize the full capacity of our 3D collision avoidance functionality in your running operations.

 Products: